karlNordgren/startup/README.md

 https://ninjamock.com/s/6V6TVKx

 2/19/2023
+CSS Practice
+It was fun to play around with the navbar and understand how those work.
+It was also fun to integrate a video into the page.
+I am guessing that there are only a select amount of videos that Youtube allows because I tried changing it and Youtube would say it wouldn't allow it.
+I am wondering if there is a way around that, or if I have the video locally if I can use it just like an image.

+2/19/2023
 CSS practice.
 I was really impressed with the css animated watch.
 I was even more impressed with the coding for it.
 On the surface it seems so simple, but underneath the complexity is quite distinct.
 I wonder how long it would take to learn how to use all of those elements together to produce an output like that.

 2/19/2023